Passion4film/Milestone-Project-3/README.md

 I used the following services to validate every page of the project to ensure there were no syntax errors:

--   [W3C Markup Validator](https://validator.w3.org/) Using this validator understandably shows some errors due to the jinja code, however it's important to check all pages for non jinja errors also.
+-   [W3C Markup Validator](https://validator.w3.org/) Using this validator shows some errors on every page due to the jinja code, however it's important to check all pages for non jinja errors also.
+There is no way I have found to get the validator to accept the jinja coding.
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
 -   [JSHint](https://jshint.com/)